ironscar/unreal-engine-dev-starter/docs/animating.md

   - We can see all of them for our custom character in correct scale
   - In `Animation Sequence` view, we can select each of the sequences and see the animation for that character
 - For every new animation
+  - during export from Blender:
+    - you can select only `Armature` and `Other` in `Object types`
-  - during export from Blender, you can uncheck `All actions` under `Animation` to only export the specific animation
+    - you can uncheck `All actions` under `Animation` to only export the specific animation
     - make sure to have the new animation selected in the `Action Editor`
     - this creates a new fbx file for the animation itself
   - during import to UE5